freshcakewtf/freshcakewtf/README.md

 ![image](Screentime.GIF)

 ## Brief
 Hello! 👋 I’m Gaetan, a Digital Artist from New England.
 I blend tech and illustration to create cartoons and other content online.
-With deep expertise in the Adobe Suite and a passion for coding, I explore new ways to tell stories and bring ideas to life.
+With a deep expertise in the Adobe Suite and a passion for all things computer, I explore new ways to tell stories and bring ideas to life.

 ## 🤩 Fun FAQs
 - I Have over 2.3 Billion Views on Giphy